darienmt/darienmt.github.io/_posts/2016-03-08-advent-of-code-day-08.markdown

 title:  "Advent of Code: Day 8"
 subtitle: "Matchsticks"
 date:   2016-03-08 20:21:10
-categories: advent-of-code
+categories: advent-of-code scala
 disqus_identifier: advent-of-code-day08
 ---
 # First puzzle
 This puzzle asks for the difference in length between a string and a string "escaped."
 As the author said, it is common to escape strings, but usually, we don't think of how long the strings we escaped grew.

 The input is a set of double-quoted strings separated.
 The character to scape are:

 - "\\\\" => "\\"
 - "\\"" => """